willymromero/fullstackopen-bootcamp/part0/exercise0.4.md

-# **This is PART 0, Exercise 0.4**
+# 📒 **This is PART 0, Exercise 0.4**

 ---

 This is my own response of this exercise using sequence diagram, bout I reuse diagram used by course authors to make shorter answer.
-So I use messages named `Load  web page content` it represents all steps of authors' diagram.
+So I use messages named `Load  web page content` it represents all steps of [authors' diagram](https://fullstackopen.com/es/part0/fundamentos_de_las_aplicaciones_web#cargando-una-pagina-que-contiene-java-script-revisada), that is, it represents everything that happens when the user enters [notes fullstackopen](https://studies.cs.helsinki.fi/exampleapp/notes).
 I know this isn't the most fidelity process, but I think is a resume of principal events.

-## **Diagram.**
+## **Diagram.** 🔽

 ![Alt text](img/Exercise0.4.png)

-## **Diagram code.**
+## **Diagram code.** 🔽

 ```
 title Exercise 0.4: New note diagram